dogweather/forkful/content/en/dart/files-and-io/writing-to-standard-error.md

 weight: 25
 ---

-## What & Why?

-Writing to standard error (stderr) in Dart is about sending error messages and diagnostics to a separate stream, distinct from the standard output (stdout).
-Programmers do this to differentiate between normal program output and errors or warning messages, allowing for easier debugging and logging.

 ## How to:
 In Dart, writing to stderr is straightforward using the `stderr` object available in `dart:io`.
 Here’s a basic example:

 ```dart